QUIVIRR/Enhanced-Data-Sessions/manuscript.md

 At the risk of overgeneralising, many scholars working today in ethnomethodological conversation analysis (EMCA) and comparable qualitative approaches to video data [@knoblauch2008; @schnettler2008] rely on trusty software applications such as familiar word processors and standard digital media players on the computer desktop when they work with their video data.
 They do this for a variety of understandable reasons, including a lack of technical competence, a lock-in to generalised desktop word processing tools, a frustration with the complexity of specialised software and the paucity of easily re-usable features.
-With new types of video data, e.g. 360-degree video and spatial audio, there are good reasons why this situation may have to change [@mcilvenny2019].[^360]
+With new types of video data, e.g. 360-degree video and spatial audio, there are good reasons why this inhibited reliance may have to change [@mcilvenny2019].[^360]
-My argument is not about transcription software or video players per se; instead, it shifts attention to repurposing technology and developing software to support and enhance the collaborative analysis of video data within a paradigm advanced since 2016 called *Big Video* [@Nordicom2017; @davidsen2016].
+My argument is not about innovation in transcription software or video players per se; instead, it shifts attention to repurposing technology and developing software to support and enhance the collaborative analysis of video data within a paradigm advanced since 2016 called *Big Video* [@Nordicom2017; @davidsen2016].
 Moreover, my specific focus is the genre of the live ‘data session’.
 This is arguably a significant collaborative practice amongst a group of co-present colleagues that has sustained the fermentation of emerging analyses of interactional phenomena in EMCA for several decades [@antaki2008; @stevanovic2017; @tutt2011; @fraser2005; @harris2012].
 The genre has regional and national variations, but for the most part it has been structured around a group of colleagues replaying an analogue or digital video on a flat TV or projection screen while referring to a static paper transcript.
-There has not, however, been much technological innovation over the course of its history [@evers2011], and some early positive features – e.g. equal participation, a collaborative space for brainstorming – may have been lost or mislaid.[^opendata]
+There has not, however, been much technological innovation over the course of its history [@evers2011], and some early positive features – e.g. equal participation and a collaborative space for brainstorming – may have been lost or mislaid.[^opendata]
 Thus, the time is ripe for more experimentation [@laurier2019; @mondada2019; @Nordicom2017].
-The diagram in Figure {@fig:image1} maps out a much simplified linear workflow in which the data session has its place, with an indication of the roles of some technologies and software tools to enhance the data session that I elaborate on below.
+The diagram in Figure {@fig:image1} maps out a simplified linear workflow in which the data session has its place, with an indication of the roles of some technologies and software tools to enhance the data session that I elaborate on below.

 ![Simplified Big Video workflow with toolkit - DOI:[10.6084/m9.figshare.12687737](https://doi.org/10.6084/m9.figshare.12687737).](images/image1.png){#fig:image1}